Juninho Paulista: Ituano FC

-Juninho began his senior career with Ituano FC, a team in Itu, São Paulo, in 1990.
-In 1993, during a Campeonato Paulista match against reigning champions São Paulo FC, Juninho scored and was voted man of the match as Ituano secured an unlikely victory.
-This grabbed the attention of São Paulo FC's head coach Telê Santana, who requested that his team buy the young talent.
+Juninho began his senior career with Ituano, a team in Itu, São Paulo, in 1990.
+In 1993, during a Campeonato Paulista match against reigning champions São Paulo, Juninho scored and was voted man of the match, as Ituano secured an unlikely victory.
+This caught the attention of São Paulo's head coach Telê Santana, who requested that his team buy the young talent.
 Juninho went on to be voted "Rookie of the Year" that season.

-São Paulo FC
+São Paulo

-In 1993, Juninho was transferred to São Paulo FC, with whom he won a number of trophies, including the 1993 Intercontinental Cup against Italian team A.C.
-Milan and the 1994 Copa CONMEBOL.
+In 1993, Juninho was transferred to São Paulo, with whom he won a number of trophies, including the 1993 Intercontinental Cup against Italian team Milan and the 1994 Copa CONMEBOL.
 He made his debut for the Brazil national team ("Seleção") in February 1995, before moving abroad to play in Europe.

 Middlesbrough

 In October 1995, Juninho signed for English club Middlesbrough for £4.75 million, just months after they had been promoted to the English top-flight FA Premier League.
 Then aged 22, Juninho had been tracked by numerous European top clubs, and it was a major surprise when he signed for "the Teessiders".
-Juninho became known as TLF (The Little Fella) by Boro fans, after local radio broadcaster Dave Roberts nicknamed the player on his football talk show.
+Juninho became known as "TLF" (The Little Fella) by Boro fans, after local radio broadcaster Dave Roberts nicknamed the player on his football talk show.
 The nickname alludes to his height: only 1.65 m.
 During his time with Middlesbrough, Juninho lived in Levendale and Ingleby Barwick with his parents.
-He was known for playing football with school children on the streets and is still considered one of the greatest players to have played for Middlesbrough in the modern era.

 He made his debut on 4 November 1995 at home to Leeds United, setting up the opening goal for Jan Åge Fjørtoft in a 1–1 draw.
 Juninho proved extremely effective as an attacking midfielder, and his skills helped the club reach the final of both the FA Cup and League Cup in 1997, although they lost both.
 At the end of the 1997 season, a three-point deduction condemned Middlesbrough to relegation to the second division; following a 1–1 draw at Leeds United on the final day of the season which confirmed the club's relegation, Juninho was reduced to tears.
 Despite the club's relegation, Juninho came runner up to Gianfranco Zola for the FWA Player of the Year award.
 Ultimately, Juninho left Middlesbrough to pursue his chances of making Brazil's 1998 World Cup squad.
 Juninho scored 17 goals in 74 games during his first time at Middlesbrough.